 The Honors in Geography program is designed for geography majors who have satisfied the criteria for eligibility as detailed below and who wish to undertake a major project that requires a significant amount of independent work.
 The year-long honors project should demonstrate a high level of expertise in, and deep engagement with, a chosen area of study; the ability to conduct independent research, an aptitude for articulate, persuasive writing, and an ability to work productively in a collaborative community.

 By completing the Honors in Geography program, students graduate with a B.A. with Honors in Geography.
 Students who are enrolled in the Interdisciplinary Honors program and also complete the Honors in Geography program receive a B.A. with College Honors.
-The application form for Honors in Geography in 2020-2021 will become available in March 2020.
-For more information about the College or Interdisciplinary Honors programs, see the Honors Program website.
+For more information about Department or Interdisciplinary Honors programs, please visit the Honors Program website.

 - By the deadline stated in the invitation, applicants must submit the completed online application form to the undergraduate advising office.
 See link above for access to the application form.

 - By the stated deadline, applicants must submit a 1-page (400-500 words) personal statement as part of the application form.

 - After the stated deadline, applicants will be contacted to schedule and complete an interview with the Geography Undergraduate Advising Office.
 The interview will pertain to the applicant’s intellectual interests and experiences in independent research and collaborative work.

 - Applicants are highly encouraged to have completed GEOG 315, Explanation and Understanding in Geography, or an alternative course in social science methodology, before entrance into the honors program.
 Applicants who have not taken GEOG 315 should plan to register for it in the autumn quarter of their senior year.